ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 ```
 Alexa, set the "device name" to "color"
-Alexa, turn the light fuschia
+Alexa, turn the light fuchsia
 Alexa, set the bedroom light to red
 Alexa, change the kitchen to the color chocolate
 ```